 Dialogue with Shareholders and Investors

-Mazda’s global website provides notices of the general meetings of shareholders, financial information, information on medium-term management plans, securities reports, corporate governance reports, and integrated reports.
-In doing so, the Company works to disclose information in a timely manner.
-The Company also discloses information on its engagement activities targeting shareholders and other investors.
-Opinions from shareholders will be relayed to the board of directors or the management team as necessary by the officer who oversees finances.
+In addition to general meetings of shareholders, the Company holds quarterly briefings on financial results to explain its business results and other activities.
+The Company is working to increase opportunities for dialogue in both financial and non-financial areas by holding business briefings for securities analysts, institutional investors, and individual investors.
+The Company endeavors to disclose information in a timely manner by posting notices of the general meetings of shareholders, financial results information, information on medium-term management plans, securities reports, corporate governance report, integrated reports and other information on the Company website.
+The Company also discloses information on its dialogue with shareholders and investors.
+Opinions from shareholders and investors will be relayed to the board of directors or the management team as necessary by the officer who oversees finances.
 Based on dialogues and opinions, the Company is expanding information disclosure.

-【Statics from FY 2024】
+【Statics from FY March 2025】

-Events | Number of Times | Main Attendees from Mazda |
+Events | Number | Main Attendees from Mazda |

 ---|---|---|

-Financial Results Briefings | 4 | Representative Director, President and CEO, Representative Director, Senior Managing Executive Officer and CFO, Director and Senior Managing Executive Officer, Senior Managing Executive Officer, Managing Executive Officer |
+Financial Results Briefings | 4 | Representative Director, President and CEO; Representative Director, Senior Managing Executive Officer and CFO; Senior Managing Executive Officer |

-Product and Technology Briefings, Plant Tours, etc. | 1 | Representative Director, President and CEO, Executive Officer, Executive Fellow, General Manager (Plant) |
+Product and Technology Briefings, Plant Tours, and Test Drive Events | 4 | Representative Director, President and CEO; Representative Director, Senior Managing Executive Officer and CTO; Managing Executive Officer; Executive Officer |

-Business Briefings, Small Meetings | 5 | Representative Director, Senior Managing Executive Officer and CFO, Director and Senior Managing Executive Officer, Managing Executive Officer, Executive Officer |
+Business Briefings and Small Meetings | 6 | Representative Director, President and CEO; Representative Director, Senior Managing Executive Officer and CFO; Director and Senior Managing Executive Officer and CSO; Senior Managing Executive Officer; Executive Officer |

-Overseas Investors Visits for Dialogue | 2 | Representative Director, Senior Managing Executive Officer and CFO, Senior Managing Executive Officer |
+Overseas Investors Visits for Dialogue (incl.
+Online Meetings) | 4 | Representative Director, President and CEO; Representative Director, Senior Managing Executive Officer and CFO; Senior Managing Executive Officer |

-Participations in Conferences Organized by Securities Firms | 3 | Representative Director, Senior Managing Executive Officer and CFO, Managing Executive Officer |
+Participations in Conferences Organized by Securities Firms | 6 | Representative Director, Senior Managing Executive Officer and CFO; Senior Managing Executive Officer; Managing Executive Officer |

-Briefings for Individual Investors | 1 | Managing Executive Officer |
+Briefings for Individual Investors | 3 | Executive Officer; General Manager of Financial Services Division |

-Dialogues with Investor | 200 | Representative Director, President and CEO, Senior Managing Executive Officer and CFO, Outside Director, Director and Senior Managing Executive Officer, Senior Managing Executive Officer, Managing Executive Officer, Executive Officer, IR Group |
+Dialogues with Investors | 250 | Representative Director, President and CEO; Representative Director, Senior Managing Executive Officer and CFO; Director and Senior Managing Executive Officer; Senior Managing Executive Officer; Managing Executive Officer; Executive Officer; IR Group |

-Dialogues with Analysts | 80 | Representative Director, President and CEO, Representative Director, Senior Managing Executive Officer and CFO, Senior Managing Executive Officer, Managing Executive Officer, Executive Officer, IR Group |
+Dialogues with Analysts | 100 | Representative Director, President and CEO; Representative Director, Senior Managing Executive Officer and CFO; Director and Senior Managing Executive Officer; Senior Managing Executive Officer; Managing Executive Officer; Executive Officer; IR Group |

 Information Exchanges and Dialogue with Suppliers